zhangyuang/node-ffi-rs/README.md

 ## runInNewThread

-`ffi-rs` support running ffi task in a new thread without blocking the main thread which is useful for cpu intensive task.
+`ffi-rs` support run ffi task in a new thread without blocking the main thread which is useful for cpu intensive task.

 To use the feature, you can pass `runInNewThread` option to load method